PilzDE/pilz_industrial_motion/pilz_robot_programming/Readme.rst

 function the user can execute the different robot motion commands, like shown for :py:class:`.Ptp`, :py:class:`.Lin` and :py:class:`.Circ`.

-All cartesian goals are interpreted as poses of the tool center point (TCP) link.
+By default cartesian goals are interpreted as poses of the tool center point (TCP) link.
 The transformation between the TCP link and the last robot link can be adjusted through the ``tcp_offset_xyz`` and ``tcp_offset_rpy`` parameters in ``prbt.xacro``.